Taylor Morphisms: Introduction

 This construction also has a certain categorical interpretation: the functor which sends a $\Q$-algebra $K$ to the differential ring of formal power series $(K[[\bt]], \ddbt)$ is the right adjoint to the forgetful functor from the category of differential $\Q$-algebras to the category of $\Q$-algebras, and the natural bijection of hom-sets is given precisely by the classical Taylor morphism.

-In \cite{Keigher1975} and \cite{Keigher1997}, Keigher studies the properties of the \emph{differential ring of Hurwitz series} $(H(K), \bd_K)$ over an arbitrary commutative ring $K$ (of any characteristic), and the functor $H$ which sends a ring $K$ to the ring of Hurwitz series over $K$.
-Associated to this is a construction (the \emph{`Hurwitz morphism'}) analogous to the classical Taylor morphism, where $K$ is not necessarily a $\Q$-algebra (Example \ref{hurwitz_morphism_eg}).
+In \cite{Keigher1975} and \cite{Keigher1997}, Keigher studies the properties of the \emph{differential ring of Hurwitz series} $(H(K), \bd_K)$ over an arbitrary commutative ring $K$ of any characteristic, along with the functor $H$ which sends a ring $K$ to the ring of Hurwitz series over $K$.
+Associated to this is a construction which we call the \emph{`Hurwitz morphism'}, which is analogous to the classical Taylor morphism in the case where $K$ is not necessarily a $\Q$-algebra (Example \ref{hurwitz_morphism_eg}).
 The functor $H$ is the right adjoint to the forgetful functor $U$ from the category of differential rings to the category of rings, and its restriction to the subcategory of $\Q$-algebras is precisely the formal power series construction above.

 In \cite{SanchezTressl2020}, Le\'on S\'anchez and Tressl construct the \emph{twisted Taylor morphism} as a tool to study differentially large fields (Example \ref{ttm_eg}).
 This is a modification of the classical Taylor morphism in the following sense: suppose that $(K, \bpartial)$ is a differential $\Q$-algebra, and $\phi: A \to K$ is a ring homomorphism.
 Then, the twisted Taylor morphism of $\phi$ is a differential ring homomorphism